On the backreaction issue for the black hole in de Sitter space-time: Conclusions

-Although we have considered a specific two-dimensional case, we expect the situation to be similar in four dimensions (as was the case in \cite{Bazarov:2021rrb}).
-For example, if we consider the state with the temperature of the cosmological horizon, then expectation value of the SET on the black hole horizon blows up and destroys it.
-I.e. for such a state one will obtain a geometry without BH horizon \cite{Ho:2018fwq,Ho:2018jkm}.
-Furthermore, a collapse of a matter into a the black hole in the de Sitter space may follow a completely different scenario than in the case of the absence of the cosmological horizon, if one takes into account quantum fluctuations.
+Furthermore, we expect that a collapse of a matter into a the black hole in the de Sitter space may follow a completely different scenario than in the case of the absence of the cosmological horizon, if one takes into account quantum fluctuations.